Last Updated: October 18, 2024

 An LLC, short for a limited liability company, is a pretty popular choice for starting a business, and here’s why — it’s like getting the best of both worlds.
 You see, it combines the tax perks and operational flexibility you’d find in a sole proprietorship or partnership with something special: liability protection, similar to a big corporation.
 So, what does that mean?
 Well, it means that if you’re a member, which is what they call owners in an LLC, your personal assets, like your car and savings, are usually safe from any debts or problems the business might run into.
 It’s like having a safety net for your personal stuff while you’re out there hustling with your Louisiana business.

-But starting a Louisana LLC isn’t necessarily a king cake walk.
+But starting a Louisana LLC isn’t necessarily a king cakewalk.
 Louisiana offers a lot of wonderful things to its residents, but it also offers an excessive amount of red tape.

 In this article, we’ll show you how to get an LLC in Louisiana.
-Before we get started, we want to let you know that this guide is for only domestic (in-state), for-profit LLCs.
+Before we get started, we want to let you know that this guide is for only domestic (in-state), for-profit LLCs, or domestic professional LLCs.
 If you want to start a foreign (out-of-state) LLC, a low-profit LLC, a corporation, a foreign corporation, or some other business entity, you may need to follow different steps that we don’t cover in this article.
 But if you’re ready to form a domestic LLC in Louisiana, you’re in the right place.

-LLC requirements vary state by state so it’s important that you are well-versed in Louisiana laws before proceeding.
+LLC requirements vary state by state, so it’s important that you are well-versed in Louisiana laws before proceeding.
 Generally, it comes down to these steps:

 1. Name your Louisiana LLC